 Consumers love pricing transparency and are moved to do business with firms that make it easy for them to make these important incremental buying decisions.

 The upcoming SEN 4-Day Online Business School is happening April 13-16.
 This eye-opening instruction, not available from any other industry resource, will deliver the financial grounding owners must have to develop their businesses into genuine engines for wealth.
 Within the four day school, you’ll learn how to leverage DesignAlign, which has proven to boost the sales of businesses who use it by up to 100%.
 Register today for the upcoming Business School.
-If you have a subscription to KBBI, you will be receiving instructions to register with a special promotional code.

 —The SEN Leadership Team